-Risk of injury Battery acid and battery gases cause serious cauterization.
+Risk of injury Battery acid and battery gases cause serious chemical burns.

-- Keep batteries out of the reach of children. - Wear suitable protective clothing and goggles. - Avoid contact with battery acid and battery gases. - Keep the battery away from sparks or open fire.
-Charge only in well ventilated rooms. - Flush with copious amounts of water in case of skin contact.
-If battery acid comes into contact with the eyes, flush the eyes with water for at least 15 minutes and consult a physician.
+- Keep batteries out of the reach of children. - Wear suitable protective clothing and goggles. - Avoid contact with battery acid and battery gases. - Keep the battery away from sparks or open flames.
+Charge only in well-ventilated areas. - In the event of skin contact, rinse with large amounts of water.
+If battery acid gets in the eyes, rinse with water for at least 15 minutes and contact a physician.